Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Problem Modeling

 \subsection{Product Inverse MOMent (piMOM) Prior}

-We impose nonlocal prior densities on the non-zero coefficients, $\bfbk$.
-Specifically, we assume the prior densities on the non-zero coefficients in model $\bfk$ take the form of a product of independent iMOM priors, or piMOM densities \citep{johnsonrossel}, expressible as
+We impose nonlocal prior densities on the nonzero coefficients, $\bfbk$.
+Specifically, we assume the prior densities on the nonzero coefficients in model $\bfk$ take the form of a product of independent iMOM priors, or piMOM densities \citep{johnsonrossel}, expressible as

 The hyperparameter $\tau$ represents a scale parameter that determines the dispersion of the prior around $\bfz$, while $r$ determines the tail behavior of the density.
 These priors have two symmetric modes with Cauchy-like tails when $r=1$, and assign negligible probability to a region around zero.
 In comparison to local priors, this characteristic of nonlocal priors potentially leads to smaller false positive rates in selection procedures by discouraging the selection of variables with small coefficients.
-On the other hand, piMOM priors possess Cauchy-like tails, which introduce comparatively small penalties on large coefficients.
+On the other hand, piMOM priors possess Cauchy-like tails which introduce comparatively small penalties on large coefficients.
 Unlike many penalized likelihood methods, large values of regression coefficients are thus not heavily penalized by these priors.
-As a result, they do not necessarily impose significant penalties on non-sparse models provided that the estimated coefficients in those models are not small.
-For these reasons, piMOM priors work well as a default choice of priors on non-negligible coefficients in variable selection problems.
+As a result, they do not necessarily impose significant penalties on nonsparse models provided that the estimated coefficients in those models are not small.
+For these reasons piMOM priors work well as a default choice of priors on nonnegligible coefficients in variable selection problems.
+An example of an iMOM prior is depicted in Figure \ref{pimom_only} for $r=1$ and $\tau=0.5$.

-Consistency properties of piMOM priors for linear models were studied in \citet{s5}.
-In that setting it was shown that piMOM priors are consistent for $p=O(e^{n^\nu}), 0<\nu<1$.
-By comparison, this property does not hold for pMOM priors.
-An example of an iMOM prior is depicted in Figure \ref{pimom} for $r=1$ and $\tau=0.5$.
-The source of inconsistency for pMOM priors in $p\gg n$ settings stems from the fact that their densities go to zero only at an inverse polynomial rate in a neighborhood of the origin.
+Another nonlocal prior that might be considered as a potential candidate for the prior densities on the nonzero coefficients in model $\bfk$ is the product of independent MOM priors, or the pMOM densities \citep{johnsonrossel}.
+A detailed discussion on the pMOM priors and their properties is provided in Section 3 of the \ref{suppA} \citep{supplement}.
+A simulation analysis to compare the performance of piMOM and pMOM in the selection process is also provided.
+For the reasons discussed there, piMOM-based procedures are more effective for variable selection in $p\gg n$ settings and, therefore, is our choice for the analyses of the simulation and real data in this article.